tomrade/tomrade-site/docs/welm.md

 ![](img/vis2.png)

-You should now have a special powershell and command prompt to building shiz
+You should now have a special powershell and command prompt for building shiz

 ![](img/vis3.png)